Blog /Guides

 This is the most common concern we hear from Maltese business owners, and it's a fair one.
 If your POS depends on the internet, what happens when the connection drops?

 The best cloud POS systems are designed to handle this gracefully.
-For example, Twine POS uses a master-device architecture on your local network โ€” so even if your internet goes down, all devices in your restaurant or shop continue communicating with each other over the local network.
+Twine POS, for example, uses a master-device architecture on your local network — so even if your internet goes down, all devices in your restaurant or shop continue communicating with each other over the local network.
 Orders still flow to the kitchen, transactions are still recorded, and every device stays in sync.
 Once your internet connection is restored, everything syncs back to the cloud automatically.

 For the vast majority of businesses in Malta's urban and suburban areas, this means there's effectively no interruption to service.